Jump To Sections:

 Gasoline is generally easy to find.
 Yet, while it may be widely available, it can also be challenging to get during an outage since fuel pumps require electricity to function — that means you may have to store large amounts of flammable liquid.
 Additionally, gasoline doesn’t burn as cleanly, and these generator styles may need upkeep more often.

 The primary advantages of natural gas generators are that they burn cleanly and operate reasonably quietly.
 Plus, they offer odor-free performance.
 Another important benefit is cost — natural gas is typically more affordable than gasoline or diesel fuel.

 On the downside, these generators often require an on-site connection to a fuel source.
 As a result, they can be a more significant fire hazard and may generate more carbon dioxide during operation.

 Picking the right size of generator is essential.
 A generator that’s the right size for the job will last longer and run better, whereas an improperly chosen generator will be prone to shutdowns and failures if the power demands on it exceed its capacity.
 A properly sized generator is much safer to use, as well.

-You need a generator that’s big enough to handle your needs.
+You need an emergency generator that’s big enough to handle your needs.
 Alternatively, you don’t want to rent the biggest generator possible if you intend to power only a small space or a modest amount of equipment.
 Running a generator below 50 percent of its capacity — a practice called wet-stacking — makes it perform less efficiently.

 To prevent this problem, generally, you should keep your generator running at 70 to 90 percent of its capacity.
 Doing this will help your generator provide the power it is capable of, while still allowing for some crucial reserve power.